averissimo/mass-blast/docs/index.md

 ### How to use MassBlast?

 - Place fasta files with queries at `db_and_queries/queries` folder.
-  - You can have as many files as needed, see below for an example of a nucleotide query
+  - You can have as many files as needed, see below for an example of a nucleic-acid query
 - Place blast databases at `db_and_queries/db` folder.
   - Check "How to setup a Blast database for a transcriptome" below for more information on creating a Blast database.
 - Edit user.yml file to change options and BLAST engine to be used, check `user.yml.example` for more information.
 - run mass-blast script *(either double click it on Windows or as a command in the command line.*

-Example of a nucleotide query file that could be placed in `db_and_queries/queries` folder:
+Example of a nucleic-acid query file that could be placed in `db_and_queries/queries` folder:

 ```
 >Example01